alexwlchan/alexwlchan.net/src/_drafts/filtering-netlify-analytics.md

 ```

 (That HTTP 400 error page is also tiny – a mere 23 bytes – to avoid wasting any unnecessary bandwidth on these Internet leeches.)

+Because these requests are now getting an HTTP 400 instead of HTTP 404, they stop appearing in the "Top resources not found" table.

 Using wildcards keeps this list manageable – with a few lines I can discard the majority of requests, rather than playing a game of whack-a-mole with every PHP URL somebody thinks to try.